1234zou/MOKIT/README.md

 programs) are ensured during transferring MOs, since the basis order of angular momentum up to H(i.e. l=5) are considered.

-Pre-compiled `Windows OS` executables of some utilities in MOKIT are also provided.
+Pre-compiled `Windows OS` executables of 12 utilities are provided in [Releases](https://gitlab.com/jxzou/mokit/-/releases).

 Note that although MOKIT aims to make the multi-reference calculations block-box, the users are still required to have practical experiences of quantum chemistry